 We recognize an asset for incremental commission expenses paid to sales personnel in conjunction with obtaining new residential customer product and equipment maintenance service contracts.
 We defer these costs only when we have determined the commissions are, in fact, incremental and would not have been incurred absent the customer contract.
 Costs to obtain a contract are amortized and recorded ratably as delivery and branch expenses over the period representing the transfer of goods or services to which the assets relate.
 Costs to obtain new residential product and equipment maintenance service contracts are amortized as expense over the estimated customer relationship period of approximately five years.
 Deferred contract costs are classified as current or non-current within "Prepaid expenses and other current assets" and "Deferred charges and other assets, net," respectively.
-At December 31, 2020 the amount of deferred contract costs included in "Prepaid expenses and other current assets" and "Deferred charges and other assets, net" was \$3.5 million and \$6.3 million, respectively.
-At September 30, 2020 the amount of deferred contract costs included in "Prepaid expenses and other current assets" and "Deferred charges and other assets, net" was \$3.4 million and \$5.9 million, respectively.
-During the three months ended December 31, 2020 and 2019 we recognized expense of \$1.0 million each period associated with the amortization of deferred contract costs within "Delivery and branch expenses" in the Condensed Consolidated Statement of Operations.
+At December 31, 2021, the amount of deferred contract costs included in "Prepaid expenses and other current assets" and "Deferred charges and other assets, net" was \$3.5 million and \$6.1 million, respectively.
+At September 30, 2021, the amount of deferred contract costs included in "Prepaid expenses and other current assets" and "Deferred charges and other assets, net" was \$3.4 million and \$5.7 million, respectively.
+For each of the three months ended December 31, 2021 and 2020 we recognized expense of \$1.0 million associated with the amortization of deferred contract costs within "Delivery and branch expenses" in the Condensed Consolidated Statement of Operations.